-When I started blogging I reviewed many other medical blogs since I knew next to nothing about blogging.
-I fell in love with a blog by a Swedish immigrant doctor who writes about his lengthy career practicing medicine in rural Maine.
+When I started blogging I looked at other medical blogs since I knew next to nothing about blogging.
+I was intrigued with a blog by a Swedish immigrant doctor who writes about his lengthy career practicing medicine in rural Maine.
 He calls it appropriately A Country Doctor Writes, because that’s what he is.

 Continue at the link to read his thoughts about this traditional holiday in his adopted country.
 And enjoy my photographs from visits to other parts of rural America.

 - upper left corner- near Canon City, Colorado

 - middle right-Madrid, New Mexico

 - all others -rural northeast Georgia

 I appreciate all of you who are following Watercress Words, and if you aren’t I invite you to join the wonderful people who are.
 You can meet some of them in the sidebar, where you can click on their image and visit their blogs.
 Use the form to get an email notification of new posts.
 Don’t worry, you won’t get anything else from me.